Account Takeover Fraud

 How Can You Protect Yourself From Account Takeover?

-5. Educate Yourself and Employees: Stay informed about the latest phishing techniques and cybersecurity best practices.
+5. Educate Both Yourself and Your Staff: Keep yourself updated with the most recent cybersecurity and phishing tactics.
 Educate yourself and your employees on how to identify and avoid potential threats.

-Stay informed about the newest cybersecurity tools.
+Installing reputable email security software is advised to identify and stop fraudsters from accessing your accounts.
+You must also keep up with the latest developments in cybersecurity tools.
 Choose one that provides protection, prevention, and pre-emption of potential threats.
 Tools with real-time alerts and high-end fraud detection are best suited for maintaining the e-security of your business.